sourcemeta/learnjsonschema.com/content/2020-12/validation/maxLength.markdown

 The `maxLength` keyword is used to specify the maximum length of a string instance.
 It is used to enforce a constraint on the maximum number of characters allowed for a string instance.

-* Applies only to string data types.
-* Value must be a non-negative integer.
 * String length is counted in characters, not bytes.
 * Validation succeeds if the string length is less than or equal to the specified `maxLength`.